 We are warned that at least 100,000 British applicants will fail this year to get a place.
 Add those to the 46,000 who failed last year, and you have a lot of heartache.
 I am not one of those, by the way, who advocates savage cuts in the number of students or the closure of second-rate universities.
 The overwhelming evidence is still that graduates, on the whole, earn more than non-graduates.
 Whenever you find a pub bore arguing that kids these days would be better off skipping university and going straight into hod-carrying, just say: “Oh yeah, and what about your kids?”
 Who are these kids who would be better off missing uni and getting stuck in on building sites?
 Other people’s kids, that’s who.

 Of course, not every graduate will get the job he or she thinks they “deserve” – and many of them frankly need to be more realistic.
 But higher education is still generally a liberating and enriching thing, and that is why we should sort out its finances.

 Oxford’s Chancellor, Chris Patten, has called for the cap on fees to be lifted, and that looks sensible, provided it can be done without disadvantaging students from poorer backgrounds.
 But then, what about the millions in the middle – those who are neither too rich to care nor too poor to qualify for help?

 One of the reasons I passionately support our university system is that it is among the best in the world.
-Even our online institutions are doing well, online healthcare mba degrees are very common these days.
+Even our online institutions are doing well.
 Of course, the old universities and their buildings are what we are famous for.London alone has more top-100 universities than any other city on earth, and we attract many of the brightest students on the planet.